jenstem/horiseon_seo_web_page/README.md

 *This is a screenshot of the section you are brought to after you click on the navigation link*

 ## Notes:

+I used code from this website to help format this readme.